RedHatInsights/backstage-plugin-metrics-and-monitoring/README.md

 - Grafana: directs you to your dashboard with the selected env prometheus datasource

-- Prometheus: links to the currently selected environments prometheus' alert page
+- Prometheus: links to the currently selected environment's prometheus alert page

+- Kibana: points to the currently selected environment's kibana instance

 - Catchpoint: Catchpoint tests are used to monitor app availability and directly changes satuspage.
 The test itself should be set up by the app team

+- Active alerts table: queries the currently selected environment's prometheus and displays currently firing alerts

 ## Setup